COSC401-Neural-Net-Poker/NN-Poker-Back-End/README.md

 Code for training/testing the model

-Some code adaptaed from the RLCard environment: https://github.com/datamllab/rlcard
+Some code adapted from the RLCard environment: https://github.com/datamllab/rlcard